jwinkels/xcl/README.md

   VERSION   Version of the Feature
   USERNAME  schema name for the feature to be installed in PASSWORD  password for the new schema
-  PROJECT   [default: test1] Name of the Project (when not in a xcl-Project path)
+  PROJECT   Name of the Project (when not in a xcl-Project path)

 OPTIONS
   -h, --help  show CLI help